omeka/classic-enduser/docs/Admin/Users.md

 Researchers can log in to the admin side of an Omeka site and see the content, but cannot interact with it in any way.
 They cannot add, edit, delete, or tag any items.

+**Guest users**

+An additional user role, Guest User, can be added using the [Guest User](../Plugins/GuestUser.md) plugin.
+This role cannot access the administrative interface of your Omeka site at all, but can contribute content on the public site.
+This plugin is required for [Commenting](../Plugins/Commenting.md), [Contribution](../Plugins/Contribution.md), and other front-end interaction plugins.

+The Guest User plugin adds the functionality of allowing anonymous submissions.
+Site visitors must still make an account to submit content, but their username or other identifying information will not be attached to their submissions.

 Add users
 ------------------------------------------------------